Prioritized Repairing and Consistent Query Answering in Relational Databases: Completion-optimal repairs

-To show that $I'$ is globally optimal w.r.t. $\succ'$ take any $X\subseteq I'$ and any $Y\subseteq I\setminus I'$ such that $(I'\setminus X)\cup Y$ is consistent.
-Now, take any $x_j\in Y$ and observe that adding $x_j$ to the instance being created by Algorithm~\ref{alg:prioritized-repairing} must have been prevented by some conflict $\{x_{i_1},\ldots,x_{i_k},x_j\}$ with the facts added previously, i.e. $i_\ell < j$ for $\ell\in\{1,\ldots,k\}$.
+To show that $I'$ is globally optimal w.r.t.\ $\succ'$ take any $X\subseteq I'$ and any $Y\subseteq I\setminus I'$ such that $(I'\setminus X)\cup Y$ is consistent.
+Now, take any $x_j\in Y$ and observe that adding $x_j$ to the instance being created by Algorithm~\ref{alg:prioritized-repairing} must have been prevented by some conflict $\{x_{i_1},\ldots,x_{i_k},x_j\}$ with the facts added previously i.e., $i_\ell < j$ for $\ell\in\{1,\ldots,k\}$.
 Consequently, $x_{i_\ell}\succ' x_j$ for $\ell\in\{1,\ldots,k\}$.
 We observe that at least one of $x_{i_1},\ldots,x_{i_k}$ must be present in $X$ since $Y$ contains $x_j$, $I'$ contains $x_{i_1},\ldots,x_{i_k}$, and $(I'\setminus X)\cup Y$ is consistent.
-Thus, $x_j \not\succ x_\ell$ for some $x_\ell\in X$, $I'$ is globally optimal w.r.t. $\succ'$, and by $\mathcal{P}2$ for $\mathcal{G}Rep$ we get that $I'$ is globally optimal w.r.t. $\succ$.
+Thus, $x_j \not\succ x_\ell$ for some $x_\ell\in X$, $I'$ is globally optimal w.r.t.\ $\succ'$, and by $\mathcal{P}2$ for $\GRep$ we get that $I'$ is globally optimal w.r.t.\ $\succ$.

-To show completeness, we take a common optimal repair $I'$ and the total priority $\succ'$ for which $I'$ is globally optimal and use $\succ'$ to construct a valid sequence of choices yielding $I'$.
-Naturally, the same choice sequence will be valid for an execution with $\succ$ since $\succ'$ extends $\succ$.
+To show completeness, we take a completion-optimal repair $I'$ and the total priority $\succ'$ for which $I'$ is globally optimal and use $\succ'$ to construct a valid sequence of choices yielding $I'$.
+Naturally, the same choice sequence is valid for an execution with $\succ$ because $\succ'$ extends $\succ$.